Isle of Wight Guru

 This site uses cookies - see our privacy policy.
 Ads & links in bold may give us a small payment from the seller, at no cost to the buyer.
 However, this never affects our views - if we like it, we recommend it.

-We've found a selection of lighthouses, tree houses, railway stations, Airbnbs, manor houses, royal residences, radar stations, golf clubhouses, boathouses and castles...
+We've found a selection of lighthouses, tree houses, railway stations, manor houses, royal residences, radar stations, golf clubhouses, houseboats and castles...

-Before you book, don't forget about to read our guide to discount Isle of Wight ferry travel, or the blog.
+Before you book, don't forget about to read our guide to discount Isle of Wight ferry travel, or the beginners' guide to Isle of Wight ferry travel.

-OK, so you can't actually stay in the lighthouse but you can stay in holiday cottages at the site, which are former lighthouse keepers' cottages.
+OK, so you can't actually stay in a lighthouse, but you can stay in St Catherine's lighthouse keepers' cottages.

 St Catherine's Lighthouse and cottages

-St Catherine's Lighthouse on the Island's south coast
+The cottages overlook St Catherine's Lighthouse on the Island's south coast....

 2. Golden Hill Fort or Fort Redoubt

-Golden Hill Fort is an eight sided beast that was built in the Victorian era, around the same time that forts were being built in the Solent.
+Golden Hill Fort is a six-sided beast that was built in the Victorian era, around the same time that forts were being built in the Solent.
 It was clearly a time of great paranoia.

-You can now rent out apartments in the fort, including The Sergeants Quarters (sleeps 7) and The Officer's Mess (sleeps 10).
+You can now rent out apartments in the fort, including The Sergeants Quarters (sleeps 7), The Tap Room (sleeps 6) and The Officer's Mess (sleeps 10).

 Golden Hill Fort